zarnold/rognar/docs/step-4_character_and_background.md

 # Coding scene screen

-One of interesting element of an RPG is graphical backgroud and NPC portrait taht react accordingly to their emotion or player speech.
+One of interesting element of an RPG is graphical backgroud and NPC portrait that react accordingly to their emotion or player speech.

 Lets code it.